Home » Mental Health » Screening Tests

 • Group Therapy: Facilitated sessions with others experiencing similar issues, providing peer support.

-• Medication: Prescribed by psychiatrists to manage symptoms effectively.
+• Medication: Psychiatrists prescribe medication to manage symptoms effectively.

-• Lifestyle Changes: Recommendations for exercise, diet, and sleep habits to support mental health.
+• Lifestyle Changes: Include recommendations for exercise, diet, and sleep habits that support mental health.

-The treatment may involve medication, therapy, or a combination of both, depending on the nature and severity of the condition.
+The mental health treatment involves medication, therapy, or a combination of both, depending on the nature and severity of the condition.
 The decision is made collaboratively, considering the individual’s preferences, lifestyle, and the specific mental health disorder.

-Ongoing monitoring and support are integral to the treatment plan, providing the necessary adjustments and encouragement throughout the recovery process.
-This may include:
+Ongoing monitoring and support are integral to the treatment plan.
+Monitoring and Support provide the necessary adjustments and encouragement throughout the recovery process.

 • Regular Check-ins: Scheduled appointments to discuss progress, challenges, and any needed changes in treatment.